philwebb/springfaces-presentation/slides/slides.md

 # How? #

-* JSF becomes the V in MVC
+* JSF becomes the 'V' in MVC
 * <tt>@Controller</tt> and <tt>@RequestMapping</tt> like any other Spring MVC
 * Put your XHTML in <tt>/WEB-INF/pages/</tt>
 * Use all Spring goodness (<tt>@PathVariable</tt>, <tt>@RequestParam</tt> etc)